mmaghanem/SQL_data_cleaning/README.md

 Methodology and Code Explanation

 1. Importing Data
-To begin, we imported all records from the NashvilleHousing table to understand the data structure and its contents.
-This initial step is crucial for gaining insights into the data and planning subsequent cleaning operations.
+Imported all records from the NashvilleHousing table to understand the data structure and its contents.
+Analyzing the data and planning next steps of data cleaning.
 ```sql
 SELECT *
 FROM `NashvilleHousing`;
 ```

 2. Formatting Dates
-Standardizing date formats is essential for consistency.
-The following SQL snippet reformats the SaleDate field into a standard date format.
+Standardizing data formats Ex: reformats the SaleDate field into a standard date format.
 ```sql
 UPDATE NashvilleHousing
 SET SaleDate = STR_TO_DATE(SaleDate, '%M %e, %Y');